hwipl/blog/drafts/tc-bpf_from_c/README.md

 memcpy(RTA_DATA(fd_rta), &fd, sizeof(fd));
 ```

-The BPF name descriptor attribute is a netlink routing attribute of type
+The BPF name descriptor attribute is a Netlink routing attribute of type
 `TCA_BPF_NAME` and contains the name of the section within the loaded BPF
 program, that identifies the packet handling function, as a string, e.g.,
 `accept-all`.